Cob007/CurrencyExchangeCal/README.md

 the list of currencies exchange rate.
 Thanks

+#
-# Architecture used : MVVP
+Architecture used : MVVP
-# Library: Room, Retrofit, EventBus and Caligraphy
+Library: Room, Retrofit, EventBus and Caligraphy

+Installable apk can be found in the apk folder